 How has development been sped up amid the pandemic?

 Under normal circumstances, during which the stages of vaccine development occur sequentially, a vaccine takes eight to fifteen years on average to get from the lab into the hands of health-care providers.
-The fastest a vaccine had ever been developed before this pandemic is four years.
-Following the emergence of COVID-19, however, researchers around the globe have accelerated the process by carrying out stages of development simultaneously and by looking to new vaccine technologies.
+The fastest a vaccine had ever been developed before this pandemic was four years.
+Following the emergence of COVID-19, however, researchers around the globe accelerated the process by carrying out stages of development simultaneously and by looking to new vaccine technologies.
 “I think what we’re seeing is remarkable,” says Paul Offit, director of the Vaccine Education Center at the Children’s Hospital of Philadelphia.
 “It is a scientific tour de force.”

 The U.S. Operation Warp Speed timeline hinged on overlapping stages of development; mass production started for strong candidates even while clinical trials were ongoing.
 Before their vaccines were approved, Moderna received $2.5 billion in a deal under Warp Speed that included the purchase of one hundred million doses, while Pfizer and BioNTech signed a $1.95 billion contract to manufacture and distribute one hundred million doses of their vaccine.
 (Pfizer executives said they have not accepted any U.S. federal funding for the development of their vaccine.)
 Shortly after President Joe Biden took office, his administration bought another hundred million doses each from these companies.